-Since the Census detailed monitoring has occurred with the latest published figures by SDC published for March 2022.

-Monitoring shows a further 7 dwellings have been completed since the 2011 Census.
-In addition, planning permission has been granted for a further 54 dwellings, including 26 at Fawkham Manor and 26 at Salts Farm depot (10 of which will be affordable housing).
-Once completed, the housing stock figure will become 282 dwellings, an increase of 28.0% since 2011.
+Since the Census, detailed monitoring has occurred with the latest published figures by SDC for March 2023 showing 229 dwellings.
+In addition, planning permission has been granted for a further 59 dwellings, including 26 at Fawkham Manor and 26 at Salts Farm depot (10 of which will be affordable housing).
+Once completed, the housing stock figure will become 288 dwellings, an increase of 30.3% since 2011.